PyRigi/PyRigi/doc/development/howto.md

 We use [Git](https://git-scm.com/) for version control and the project is hosted at [Github](https://github.com/PyRigi/Pyrigi).

 We put an MIT license on PyRigi's code according to [this file](../../LICENSE).
-By contributing to PyRigi, you agree to license your work under PyRigi's license terms.
+By contributing to PyRigi, you agree to license the code to which you contributed under PyRigi's license terms.

 ## Gitflow